JasperFx/jasper/documentation/documentation/getting_started.md

 `InvoiceCreated` event.
 The skeleton for the message handler for that event would look like this:

 <[sample:QuickStart-InvoiceCreated]>

+And don't worry, you're more than able to author asynchronous message handlers, and probably should in any case involving calls to external systems, but Jasper is able to adapt to **your** code rather than making you shoehorn your code into a framework adapter interface.

 See <[linkto:documentation/messaging/handling/handlers]> for more information on message handler actions.